NorskRegnesentral/shapr/README.md

 Future releases will include:

-  - Support for models not supported natively.
   - Support for parallelization over explanations, Monte Carlo sampling and features subsets for non-parallelizable prediction functions.
-  - Simplify the use of the combination method.
   - Computational improvement of the AICc optimization approach
   - Adaptive selection of method to account for the feature dependence